 Bloom Time: Late summer to early fall

 Lilium speciosum is a beautiful plant that grows up to 4 feet (1.2 m) tall and up to 1 foot (30 cm) wide.
-Flowers are large, fragrant, deep carmine-pink with purple-brown stems and appear form late summer to early fall.
+Flowers are large, fragrant, deep carmine-pink with purple-brown stems and appear from late summer to early fall.

 USDA hardiness zone 5a to 7b: from −20 °F (−28.9 °C) to 10 °F (−12.2 °C).